Nizy-le-Comte

 Nizy-le-Comte (/fr/) is a commune in the Aisne department in Hauts-de-France in northern France.
-It covers an area of approximately 6.25 square kilometers, with a population density of around 7.72 inhabitants per square kilometer.
-The commune, with its 2021 population of about 240 residents, is part of the Laon arrondissement.
+It covers an area of 31.5 km2.
+The commune, with its population of about 225 residents, is part of the arrondissement of Laon.

 History

 Nizy-le-Comte was impacted during World War I, experiencing extensive damage.
 The village has since been rebuilt and now features an 18th-century church and a museum dedicated to the First World War.